irislib/faq/README.md

 Iris stores a few of the latest messages, contacts and metadata, but could store more in the future.

 ### NIP05 verification failed
-If your NIP05 is not showing check whether you have technical errors in the NIP05 implementation (e.g. CORS error)
+If your NIP05 is not showing check whether you have technical errors in the NIP05 implementation (e.g. CORS error).

+if your NIP05 shows as valid on one client, but invalid on the other it could be a local cache issue.
+Try cmd/cntr + R to do a force refresh on the browser, or quit and restart the app.

 ### Relays
 The relays Iris uses can change over time since they reflect the content you're viewing.